ja8mpi/react-mock-webshop/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+After cloning the repository, open your terminal in the project's folder and run npm install.

 ## Available Scripts